philipdelff/NMsim/README.md

 ## How NMsim works
 One strength of `NMsim` is that it does not simulate, translate or otherwise interpret a Nonmem model.
-Instead, it automates the simulation workflow with Nonmem and wraps it all into one R function.
+Instead, it automates the Nonmem simulation workflow (including execution of Nonmem) and wraps it all into one R function.
 In the example given above, `NMsim` will do the following:

-* Save the simulation input data for Nonmem
+* Save the simulation input data in a csv file for Nonmem
-* Create a simulation input control stream based on `file.mod` ($INPUT and $DATA matching simulation data set, $SIMULATE instead of
+* Create a simulation input control stream based on `file.mod` ($INPUT and $DATA matching the saved simulation data set; $SIMULATE instead of
   $ESTIMATION and $COVARIANCE)
 * Update and fix initial values based on estimate (from `file.ext`)
 * Run Nonmem on the generated simulation control stream